Blotch3D/Blotch3D/readme.md

 cross-platform way to specify an existing window to use as the 3D window---MonoGame must create it.

-The provided Visual Studio solution file contains both the Blotch3D library project with source, and the example projects.
-However, the "BlotchExample13\_UseBlotch3DThruNuGet" example uses a separate solution file to demonstrate its independence from the library project source.
+The provided Visual Studio solution file (Blotch3D.sln) contains both the Blotch3D library project with source, and all example projects except one.
+The "BlotchExample13\_UseBlotch3DThruNuGet" example uses a separate solution file to demonstrate its independence from the library project source and allow you to debug it without it trying to debug the release NuGet library.

 Several bare-bones examples demonstrate some of the more common tasks with just a few lines of code.
 The source file name for each example